catherinemoresco/PDFProject/README.md

 ```

 ## Who Did What
-### Alberto & Cristian:
+### Alberto:
-We were in charge of User Interface design.
-We created the HTML displayed, worked on uploading files to server, passing files to CV modules, and displaying the resulting files.
+In charge of User Interface design.
+Created the HTML displayed, worked on uploading files to server, passing files to CV modules, displaying the resulting files, drawing SVG highlights.

 ### Catherine & Megan:
 We were in charge of the Computer Vision aspect of the project, which had several challenging aspects.